 - If you are receiving Zarxio because you are also receiving chemotherapy, the last dose of Zarxio should be injected at least 24 hours before your next dose of chemotherapy.

-- If you miss a dose of Zarxio, talk to your doctor about when you should give your next dose.
+- If you miss a dose of Zarxio, talk to your healthcare provider about when you should give your next dose.

-- Your doctor will do blood tests before and during treatment with Zarxio to check your blood cell counts and to check you for side effects.
+- Your healthcare provider will do blood tests before and during treatment with Zarxio to check your blood cell counts and to check you for side effects.

 Zarxio side effects